-Compressible and collapsible soils are considered to have a greater potential in soils with high porosities and low densities such as with windblown silt deposits (i.e., loess deposits) which are more commonly found in arid climates.
-Loess is characterized by relatively low density and cohesion, appreciable strength and stiffness in the dry state, but is susceptible to significant deformations as a result of wetting.
+Compressible and collapsible soils are considered to have a greater potential in soils with high porosities and low densities, such as with windblown silt deposits (i.e., loess deposits), which are more commonly found in arid climates.
+Loess deposits are characterized by relatively low density and cohesion, appreciable strength and stiffness in the dry state, but susceptible to significant deformations as a result of wetting.

 Typical collapsible soils are lightly colored, low in plasticity and relatively low densities.
-Based on the geotechnical borings completed at the Project Site, the underlying natural soils beneath the Project Site are generally firm and dense and thus would not be considered susceptible to collapse.
-The fill materials above the natural soils were characterized as not uniformly well compacted but nonetheless, the potential for collapse is considered to be very low.12
+Based on the geotechnical borings completed at the Project Site, the underlying natural soils are generally firm and dense and, thus, would not be considered susceptible to collapse.
+The fill materials above the natural soils were characterized as not uniformly well compacted, but the potential for collapse was considered to be very low.